When you buy a car insurance policy, you'll (usually) have to fill in a bunch of information about yourself.

 And if you've deliberately kept things secret, you could be committing fraud.

 Here's 14 things you'll need to tell your car insurer about.
-And why.

 If you change your name by deed poll, or get married and take your spouse's surname, you'll need to update your car insurance details.